 You’re trapped on a desert island, but the good news is that you can bring five bottles of booze with you to pass the time for you and your friends.
-Look, there’s even ice and bar tools—you’re all set—but you can only bring five bottles.
+Look, there’s even ice and bar tools—you’re all set.
 What would you choose?

 Derek Brown heads Drink Company, which boasts an empire of high-end cocktail and spirits joints around Washington, D.C.
 His lineup includes Columbia Room, one of the country’s preeminent cocktail bars; Southern Efficiency, his whiskey spot; Eat the Rich, home to oysters and oyster back shots; and Mockingbird Hill, his sherry bar currently undergoing a revamp.
 He loves whiskey, he loves sherry, he’s a cocktail mastermind, and he’s an advocate for all sorts of rare and unique spirits and ingredients.
 This should get interesting.

 “That’s a tough one,” says Brown.
 “I’ve flunked this question before on desert island food.
 Desert island drinks?
 Whew.”

 Brown then laid out the groundwork for his five bottles before going back to choose specific selections.
 His five mandatory inclusions are sherry, bourbon, scotch, vermouth and gin, and from there his picks emerged in the below order.